 Agave is a large new-world genus with more than 250 species known from the Americas.
+The genus presents a range of very attractive foliage plants making ideal focal plants.
 They are commonly known as Century Plants, as it was believed these plants flower once in a century.
 The plants take many years to reach maturity but produces very tall many-flowered inflorescences.
 They are known as monocarpic plants, a term used for plants that dies back after its flowering cycle is complete, this is due a large amount of energy that is transferred into the development of the large inflorescences and the fact that the inflorescences are borne terminally, terminating the growing points of the plants.
-The plant reproduce by offsetting, seed or small plantlets that develops on the spent inflorescences.
+The plants reproduce by offsetting, seed or small plantlets that develops on the spent inflorescences.

 Showing the single result